Garside element: Garside monoid and Garside group

 A Garside monoid satisfies the Ore condition for multiplicative sets and hence embeds in its group of fractions: such a group is a Garside group.
-A Garside group is biautomatic and hence has soluble word problem and conjugacy problem.
+A Garside group is biautomatic and hence has solvable word problem and conjugacy problem.
 Examples of such groups include braid groups and, more generally, Artin groups of finite Coxeter type.

 The name was coined by Patrick Dehornoy and Luis Paris to mark the work on the conjugacy problem for braid groups of Frank Arnold Garside (1915–1988), a teacher at Magdalen College School, Oxford who served as Lord Mayor of Oxford in 1984–1985.